 - Sample accurate callbacks

-- Non-realtime bounce to disk
+- Non-realtime bounce to disk and bounce to buffer

 - The format of the sample is double float